hci-lab-um/heuristics-for-test-tool-design/H12-How-long-will-the-tool-be-used.md

 - A tool with the original purpose of serving a single person or team sometimes starts to be used by other people/teams and requires maintenance long after the original designers/builders stop needing to use it.
 - Tools are often acquired and not used (shelfware) – no ROI.
 - Tools may need to run continuously for long time periods without restarting.
+- Accepted tool sets change over time, therefore on acquiring a tool think about how you will decommission it and migrate artefacts to a new tool.

 <details close> <summary>Research quotes from testers</summary>